 When nature called, I went to the men's room and the choices were to line up like cattle and pee in a trough, or use one of the stalls where there was already a half inch of standing water on the concrete.
 People had thrown up in several, and it was something roughly akin to a gas station bathroom on a back rural road, only worse.
 To get that iced cold soft drink, I then had to wait in line for about 10 to 12 minutes while the game was going on, and between that and the restroom experience, I missed a Virginia Tech touchdown.
 The game was nationally televised, but there were no television screens to keep an eye on the game while waiting.

 I heard others talking about issues with them not leaving enough space in parking areas for tailgating before the game, and when you added up all of this, I couldn't help but feel like the customer experience is not a priority to Virginia Tech.
-Like Kodak believed it sold cameras, Virginia Tech – and a lot of other schools for that matter - seem to believe they just sell tickets.
+Like Kodak believed it sold film and cameras, Virginia Tech – and a lot of other schools for that matter - seem to believe they just sell tickets.
 As Kodak eventually found out, if you don't figure out what your core business is - creating memories - you can eventually lose a lot of money.

 I'd argue now that going to a Virginia Tech football game for a large segment of the school’s customer base (us older folk) is also about creating memories.
 It should not take a rocket scientist to figure out the Wi-Fi situation (since we're allegedly a school good at technology).
 Nor should it take a massive algorithm to figure out you should have staff continually cleaning the bathrooms during a game.
 Or double the number of vendors in the stands so when people want a beverage, they don't have to stomp over the feet of the 12 other people in your row and miss half the quarter to get one.
 Heck, they teach how to optimize a line in basic economics courses.
 Virginia Tech can't figure out a way to open the gates sooner, add more lines and make it a pleasant experience?